-The Sri Lankan government blocked Facebook and other social networks Wednesday, an effort to curb the violence that has prompted the country’s first state of emergency since the 1980’s civil war.
+The Sri Lankan government blocked Facebook and other social networks Wednesday, in an effort to curb the violence that has prompted the country’s first state of emergency since the 1980’s civil war.

 The ban, which also targets WhatsApp, Instagram and Viber, will last 72 hours, and was imposed after posts appeared on Facebook calling for attacks on Muslims, according to a government spokesperson.